ICU for Healthcare Professionals

 • Clinical meetings every Friday lunchtime

-• Access to a dedicated simulation suite on the unit
+• Access to simulation training on the unit.

 We aim to ensure that all ICU novices undertake a Basic Intensive Care Medicine Course, run in-house.
 The unit is actively involved in a number of other courses including Focused Echocardiography in Life Support (FEEL), ALERT, ILS and a care of the Critically Ill Patient in the General Ward course.